THE GABON MINI-SERIES

 Full incorporation into metropolitan France as an oversees province

 President Charles de Gaulle personally visited the sub-Saharan colonies to campaign for the third option.
-He was successful in getting most of those colonies to vote for nominal independence.
+He was successful in getting most of those colonies to vote for become associated states.
 But there were two important exceptions that were not to de Gaulle’s liking.

 Guinea defied the French leader and voted for the first option—full independence and severing of all ties to France.
 Gabon went in the opposite direction.